groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/csv-to-pptx.md

     enable: true
     format:
         # format loop
-        - icon: "fas fa-file-csv"
+        - icon: "far fa-file-excel"
           title: " About CSV File Format"
           content: |
             Files with CSV (Comma Separated Values) extension represent plain text files that contain records of data with comma separated values.
 Each line in a CSV file is a new record from the set of records contained in the file.
 Such files are generated when data transfer is intended from one storage system to another.
 Since all applications can recognize records separated by comma, import of such data files to database is done very conveniently.
-Almost all spreadsheet applications such as Microsoft Excel or OpenOffice Calc can import CSV without much effort.
-Data imported from such files is arranged in cells of a spreadsheet for representation to user.

           link: "https://docs.fileformat.com/spreadsheet/csv/"

     format:
         # format loop
-        - icon: "far fa-file-PPTX"
+        - icon: "far fa-file-powerpoint"
           title: " About PPTX File Format"
           content: |
             Files with PPTX extension are presentation files created with popular Microsoft PowerPoint application.
 Unlike the previous version of presentation file format PPT which was binary, the PPTX format is based on the Microsoft PowerPoint open XML presentation file format.
 A presentation file is a collection of slides where each slide can comprise of text, images, formatting, animations, and other media.
-These slides are presented to audience in the form of slideshows with custom presentation settings.

           link: "https://docs.fileformat.com/presentation/pptx/"